Greenhouse Outreach Project

 - Knotty Pine Farm and Apiary in Port Blandford

-This project could not have happened without the involvement of our partners, including Memorial University’s Office of Public Engagement, the federal Investment Readiness Program, the O’Brien Farm Foundation, the Community Foundation of Newfoundland and Labrador, Perfectly Perennial Herbs & Seeds, Food First NL and dozens of suppliers, supporters and volunteers who have generously provided energy, advice and hands-on support.
+This project could not have happened without the involvement and support of our partners, including Memorial University’s Office of Public Engagement, the federal Investment Readiness Program, the O’Brien Farm Foundation, the Community Foundation of Newfoundland and Labrador, Perfectly Perennial Herbs & Seeds, Food First NL and dozens of suppliers, supporters and volunteers who have generously provided energy, advice and hands-on support.

 The earth sheltered passive solar structure currently under construction at the O’Brien Farm in St. John’s is the result of a five-year collaboration between several departments of Memorial University (Engineering and Applied Sciences, MUN Botanical Garden, School of Business), the O’Brien Farm Foundation and local non-profit groups including a local heritage seed company, Perfectly Perennial Herbs & Seeds.